shedskin/shedskin/tests2/README.md

-# tests2: alternative tests folder for named tests
+# tests2: alternative shedskin tests folder for named tests

 `tests2` is an alternative tests folder for shedskin which explicitly requires named tests.